Founder and Owner

 Alex is the president and founder of Arula.
-He started the company after nearly ten years in the nonprofit world, after realizing that every grant writer he met required payment of their fee upfront.
+He started the company in 2018, having nearly ten years in the nonprofit world, after realizing that every grant writer he met required payment of their fee upfront.
 Alex knew there was a more equitable way and decided to tap his own knowledge and experience to provide this service, while sharing in the risk with the nonprofits.
 Alex and the team at Arula assist dozens of nonprofits and initiatives, mostly in Colorado but also throughout the country.

 Prior to Arula, Alex was the Executive Director of the Creative Living Community of CT (CLCC).
 The mission of CLCC is to provide a farm community with residence, programming, and vocational skills training to people with intellectual and developmental disabilities.
 Prior to CLCC, Alex was an Event Coordinator for the MetroHartford Alliance, where he organized over 60 events a year.

 As well as his “day jobs,” Alex volunteers with a myriad of nonprofits, including his work on the board of directors for the Northern Colorado Wildlife Center, where they work to rescue and rehabilitate injured and sick wildlife.
 He is also one of the founders and organizers of the Fort Collins Top Dog event, where the winning dog goes on a can of Odell beer!

 Alex has won numerous awards and recognitions including: winner of New Haven Startup Weekend (2012), Connecticut’s 40 Under Forty (2015), Colorado’s Top Five Young Professionals (2021), and Social Entrepreneur of the Year for Northern Colorado (2021).
 Alex attended Eastern Connecticut State University where he earned a degree in Business Administration.